grkw/grkw.github.io/pages/allyship.md

 It explains all the backlash against social justice movements, and it makes total sense!
 It helps me extend compassion and understanding to people to have privileges that I don't have (and help me embrace not getting something that I previously took for granted).

+## How to be a good ally

+- The Recurse Center has an amazing culture of programmers, and they have these [four social rules](https://www.recurse.com/social-rules).
+- Split [glue work](https://www.noidea.dog/glue) evenly amongst team members.

 ## Privilege

 I love Sam Killerman's articles about privilege, which all start with "It’s not about shame.
 It’s about understanding".